pamasol/Lehrlingsprojekt-Nibo-Burger/README.md

 # 4. Programming with AVR Studio and Git

 There are several ways to program the NIBO Burger.
 The easiest way is via online compiler of [roboter.cc](https://www.roboter.cc/), another way is via Arduino IDE or via Atmel Studio.
-We use AtmelStudio 7.0 in this project.
+We use Atmel Studio 7.0 in this project.

 ## Installing software

 1. Install latest **NIBO Burger library** from [SourceForge]( https://sourceforge.net/projects/nibo/).
-2. Install **AtmelStudio 7.0** from [microchip.com](https://www.microchip.com/mplab/avr-support/atmel-studio-7) website.
+2. Install **Atmel Studio 7.0** from [microchip.com](https://www.microchip.com/mplab/avr-support/atmel-studio-7) website.
 3. Install **[WinAVR](https://sourceforge.net/projects/winavr/)** which is a distribution of the avr-gcc compiler that is used on Windows operating systems.
 4. Install **Git** from [git-scm.com](https://git-scm.com/downloads).